zapolnov/superplex3d_prototype/README.md

 lot of Supaplex clones available in the wild, makes me believe that I am not doing nothing bad for nobody.

-**If you are a copyright holder for the Supaplex and you believe that I infinge your rights, please contact me immediately via e-mail zapolnov@gmail.com.**
+**If you are a copyright holder for the Supaplex and you believe that I infringe your rights, please contact me immediately via e-mail zapolnov@gmail.com.**

 Sounds